hashicorp/vault-client-go/docs/Auth.md

 	}
 	client.SetToken("my-token")

-	accountId :=  // string | AWS account ID to be associated with STS role.
+	accountId := "accountId_example" // string | AWS account ID to be associated with STS role.
 If set, Vault will use assumed credentials to verify any login attempts from EC2 instances in this account.

 	resp, err := client.Auth.DeleteAuthAwsConfigStsAccountId(context.Background(), accountId)
 	if err != nil {
 		log.Fatal(err)